sagemath/sage/src/doc/en/developer/git_advanced.rst

     Any *uncommitted* changes will be lost!

-You only need to type the first couple of hex digits, git will complain if this does not uniquely specify a commit.
+You only need to type the first couple of hex digits, Git will complain if this does not uniquely specify a commit.
 Also, there is the useful abbreviation ``HEAD~`` for the previous commit and ``HEAD~n``, with some integer ``n``, for the n-th previous commit.

 Finally, perhaps the ultimate human error recovery tool is the reflog.
-This is a chronological history of git operations that you can undo if needed.
+This is a chronological history of Git operations that you can undo if needed.
 For example, let us assume we messed up the *git reset* command and went back too far (say, 5 commits back).
 And, on top of that, deleted a file and committed that::